Partitioning a graph into degenerate subgraphs: A linear time algorithm

-A pair of vertices $x$, $y$ in $G$ is called an \emph{eligible pair} if $x$ and $y$ are at distance exactly two in $G$ and $G - \{x, y\}$ is connected.
+A pair of vertices $x$, $y$ in a connected graph $G$ is called an \emph{eligible pair} if $x$ and $y$ are at distance exactly two in $G$ and $G - \{x, y\}$ is connected.
 The proof of the next lemma makes use of the following result of Lov\'asz.

 \begin{lemma}[\cite{lovasz}] Let $G$ be a $2$-connected graph that is not complete or a cycle.
 Then an eligible pair of $G$ can be found in $O(n + m)$ time. \end{lemma}

 \begin{lemma} Let $k \geq 3$, and let $G \not= K_{k+1}$ be a $2$-connected $k$-regular graph.
 Then a forest partition of $G$ can be found in $O(n + m)$ time. \end{lemma}